nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Week 9 - Oct 14 - Oct 20.md

 ## Team Meeting:
   - Working day on October 14th

-## Tasks To Complete:
+## Tasks Completed:
-  - Navigation bar clean up
+  - Designed and developed new Navigation bar
-  - Review goals for the semester and what can be achived with the time left
+  - Reviewed goals for the semester and what can be achived with the time left for front-end

 ## Sub-team meeting: